-Dr Jared Seigler compares Functional Neurology to exploring different highways in the brain.
+Dr. Jared Seigler compares Functional Neurology to exploring different highways in the brain.
 If one road is closed, how do we open another road?
 How does this impact or support the Autistic Brain?

-In a fascinating example of a child doing 3 seemingly unconnected processes at the same time, such as wearing blue glasses, walking backwards and clapping their hands to a metronome, Dr. Seigler demonstrates the effect of the Hebbian process in rewiring the brain!
+In a fascinating example of a child doing 3 seemingly unconnected processes at the same time, such as wearing blue glasses, walking backward, and clapping their hands to a metronome, Dr. Seigler demonstrates the effect of the Hebbian process in rewiring the brain!

 Hey there.
-This is Vaish, bringing you the 32nd episode of functional nutrition and learning crickets.
+This is Vaish, bringing you the 32nd episode of functional nutrition and learning for Kids.
 If this is your first time here, I’m a functional nutrition educator and an AP Chemistry and calculus student.
 Overall, I come to functional nutrition for kids with this model.
 Sound nutrition and an equal education are the birthrights of every child.
 If this is your first time here, you will love the breakfast challenge that we recently started.
-A breakfast following sound nutritional principles can do wonders for your child’s focus, hyperactivity and mood.
+A breakfast following sound nutritional principles can do wonders for your child’s focus, hyperactivity, and mood.
 Join our next round starting the first of June.
 You can sign up for this free event at Tinyurl.com/breakfastchallenge2020.